mohd-akram/blog/pelican/content/Tutorials/a-python-developers-guide-to-powershell.md

 -----
 You might have to change your PowerShell [execution policy](http://technet.microsoft.com/en-us/library/ee176961.aspx) to run scripts.
 To do this, run PowerShell as Administrator and type `Set-ExecutionPolicy RemoteSigned`.

 A great way to learn about PowerShell is to use the `Get-Help` cmdlet.
 Simply type `Get-Help` followed by any other cmdlet to get more information about it.
-You can update your help files to be more comprehensive by running `Update-Help` as an administrator.
+You can update your help files to be more comprehensive by running `Update-Help` as an administrator (PowerShell 3).

 You can use [IE to parse HTML](http://dmitrysotnikov.wordpress.com/2012/08/06/new-in-powershell-3-parse-html-without-ie-object-unless-a-local-file/) instead of `Invoke-WebRequest` if you don't have PowerShell 3.